rcardin/http4s-tutorial/README.md

 }
 ```

 We will look at the meaning of the `asJson` method in the next section.
-However, it is important to
-understand the structure of the returned responses, which is:
+However, it is crucial to understand the structure of the returned responses, which is:

 ```
 F(